jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 How can small businesses leverage modern technology to boost productivity and amplify market reach?

 I started investigating this question a couple months ago.
-One of the trends that came up consistently in my research was the use of generative AI and "workflow automation tools" to automate critical business tasks.
+One of the trends that came up consistently in my research was the use of large language models (LLMs) and "workflow automation tools" to automate critical business tasks.
 Here's a list of some use cases taken straight from the landing page for one of the most popular automation products, [zapier](https://zapier.com):

 * Sales handoffs